Trending

 Tips Viparita Karani Pose

-Viparita Karani is a wonderful restorative pose that offers a wide range of benefits for both the esprit et corps.
+Viparita Karani is a wonderful restorative pose that offers a wide range of benefits for both the mind and body.
 By incorporating this pose into your yoga practice, you can enjoy improved circulation, reduced stress, relief from back pain, improved digestion, and reduced swelling in the legs.

 How To Do Legs to the Wall Pose or Viparita Karani?